An international quotation: what agreements to include

 6. HS code

 If you are sending or receiving goods to or from a non-EU country, you need a commodity or HS code.
-The commodity code of a product determines the import duty rate in the importing country and what documents you need to import and export the product.
-You can find the right code in Access2Markets
+The commodity code of a product determines the import duty rate in the importing country.
+It also determines what documents you need to import and export the product.
+You can find the right code in Access2Markets.

 7. Country of origin

-If you are an importer, you usually pay less or no import duty for products of preferential origin from a treaty country, provided you have a document or certificate of preferential origin
+If you are an importer, you usually pay less or no import duty for products of preferential origin from a treaty country.
+The foreign supplier must provide you with a document or certificate of preferential origin.

 8. Price and currency